 Monthly Reporting

-Unfortunately, because of further system issues we will not be able to publish the full December monthly and quarterly data and benefit factsheets on 5 February.
+Unfortunately, because of system issues we have not yet been able to publish the full December and January monthly and December quarterly data and benefit factsheets.
 We apologise for the delay.
+We will provide an update on timing as soon as it is available.

-However, we can provide the high-level numbers as at the end of December 2025, including number of people on working age benefits, Jobseeker Support, Jobseeker Support – Work Ready and Jobseeker Support – Health Condition or Disability.
+Below are the high-level numbers as at the end of December 2025 as well as end of January 2026, including number of people on working age benefits, Jobseeker Support, Jobseeker Support – Work Ready and Jobseeker Support – Health Condition or Disability.
 These high-level numbers have not been affected by the system issues we are currently experiencing.

 The high-level data as at the end of December 2025 is: